notaz/picodrive/platform/base_readme.txt

 Some games may need to be reset after adjusting settings.

 For possible Sega/Mega CD problems, see "Other important stuff" section below.
+#endif

 How to run Sega/Mega CD games
 -----------------------------

 To play any game, you need BIOS files.
+These files must be copied to
+#ifdef UIQ
+D:\other\PicoDrive\ directory.
+#else
-These files must be copied to the same directory as mentioned PicoDrive files.
+the same directory as mentioned PicoDrive files.
+#endif
 Files can be named as follows:

 US: us_scd1_9210.bin us_scd2_9306.bin SegaCDBIOS9303.bin
 EU: eu_mcd1_9210.bin eu_mcd2_9303.bin eu_mcd2_9306.bin